 Whenever an illness or injury occurs at a clinical externship site, the student must immediately notify the site supervisor so that appropriate measures are taken.
-The student shall be provided with emergency medical care at the clinical externship site, whenever necessary.
+The student shall receive emergency medical care at the clinical externship site whenever necessary.
 If the facility does not cover necessary expenses, the student will be responsible for any expenses incurred.